4f48/4f48/README.md

 - 👋 Hi, I’m @4f48
-- 👀 Still developing my interests.
+- 👀 Average Open Source enjoyer.
-- 🌱 I’m currently learning GitHub.
+- 🌱 I do programming in my free time.
 - 📫 You can email me if you want.

 <!---